18F/epa-notice/README.md

 #### Reference set capture
 Before visual regression testing can begin, reference screenshots need to be captured.
-A reference set can be captured by this command in the `node_modules/backstop_data/` directory:
+A reference set can be captured by this command in the `node_modules/backstopjs/` directory:
 ```
 npm run reference
 ```
 After the reference set capture is finished, then tests can be run against the reference set.
 Currently in `backstop.json` there are reference capture scenarios for:
-- N&C Homepage
+- N&amp;C Homepage
 - Preamble Section I
 - Write mode on Section I
 - Review your full comment with a blank Section I comment